a-kapinos/bggn213/class06-supplemental/class06-supplemental.md

 We need to break down the original code into its various steps.

-Step 1: Load bio3d packages.
+Step 1: Loads bio3d packages.
-Step 2: Access online PDB file and assign to an object.
+Step 2: Accesses online PDB file and assigns all data to an object.
-Step 3: Trim PDB file to only include chain A.
+Step 3: Trims PDB file to only include chain A alpha-carbons and assigns filtered data to an object.
-Step 4: Describe b for atoms in chain A.
+Step 4: Describes B-factor data for chain A alpha-carbons.
-Step 5: Plot data.
+Step 5: Plots B-factor data.

 Starting at step 2, we can generalize the code given for accessing the PDB file and assigning its output to an object.